 California Watershed Protection Fund Grant

-Location of project: Counties in California: Alameda County, Butte County, Colusa County, Contra Costa County, El Dorado County, Glenn County, Humboldt County, Lake County, Lassen County, Los Angeles County, Marin County, Mendocino County, Merced County, Modoc County, Monterey County, Napa County, Nevada County, Orange County, Placer County, Riverside County, Sacramento County, San Benito County, San Bernardino County, San Diego County, San Francisco County, San Joaquin County, San Mateo County, Santa Barbara County, Santa Clara County, Santa Cruz County, Shasta County, Sierra County, Siskiyou County, Solano County, Sonoma County, Sutter County, Tehama County, Trinity County, Yolo County Expand all
+Location of project: Counties in California: Alameda County, Contra Costa County, Humboldt County, Los Angeles County, Marin County, Mendocino County, Orange County, Sacramento County, San Diego County, San Francisco County, San Joaquin County, San Mateo County, Santa Barbara County, Santa Clara County, Solano County, Sonoma County, Sutter County, Trinity County, Yolo County Show all

 About the Fund

-The California Watershed Protection Fund supports projects designed to benefit the water quality of many of California’s watersheds and their ecosystems.
+The California Watershed Protection Fund is enabled by court-ordered environmental mitigation payments.
+Most of the mitigation payments relate to federal Clean Water Act problems and are limited to supporting projects designed to benefit the surface water quality of many of California’s watersheds and their ecosystems.
 Due to funding fluctuations, the specific watersheds eligible for grants may vary – please check the list of currently eligible watersheds.
-Please understand that this funding process is very competitive, and most grants are awarded to well-established organizations with a strong track record of community-based water quality stewardship.
+We anticipate that this funding process will be very competitive and most grants awarded will be in the $7,500 – $25,000 range.
+While the Rose Foundation welcomes proposals from small grassroots conservation and environmental justice groups, most grants are awarded to well-established organizations with a strong track record of community-based water quality stewardship.
+If your organization is new or small (under $100,000 annual expenses), we urge you to consider applying to our Northern California Environmental Grassroots Fund instead.

 You can learn more about this opportunity by visiting the funder's website.